pyrogn/HiveHelper_on_PySpark/hhop/txt/funs.txt

         partition_cols (List  |  Set  |  Tuple, optional): Partitioned columns of the table.
 Defaults to [].

     Raises:
-        ExtraColumnsException: raised if partition columns are not in the DF
+        HhopException: raised if partition columns are not in the DF
     """
     df_save = df.write.mode(mode).format(format_files)

     if set(partition_cols) - set(df.columns):
-        raise ExtraColumnsException(
+        raise HhopException(
             f"{set(partition_cols) - set(df.columns)} are not in columns of provided DF" )